The school was founded in 2013 and is a 501c3 tax exempt non-profit.

 Ways to support Arbutus:

-- Become an Arbutus Guild Member!
+- Become an Donor!
 This is the most important way to provide sustained support for Arbutus.
 Learn about membership benefits!

 - Donations: Credit card and reoccurring donations: Please consider checking the box to make a reoccurring monthly donation!
 Regular contributions are invaluable!
 Check to see if your donations qualifies you for a membership!